google/data-layer-helper/README.md

 helper.get('one.two.three');     // Returns 4.
 helper.get('one.two');           // Returns {three: 4}.
 ```
-## How Messages Are Merged
+## The Abstract Data Model
+As mentioned above, the abstract data model is an internal representation, which hold
+the most recent value for all keys that have been set by a dataLayer message.
+This
-As each message is pushed onto the dataLayer, the abstract data model must be updated.
+means that as each message is pushed onto the dataLayer, the abstract data model must
+be updated.
 The helper library does this using a well-defined process.

 As each message is processed, its key/value pairs will be added to the abstract data
 model.
 If the key doesn't currently exist in the model, this operation is simple.